zimwick/PC-Part-Picker-Application/README.md

 > 1. PartTest.java, line 31 - 46, implemented unit testing for setMaxInv and setMinInv

 J.	Remove the class files for any unused validators in order to clean your code.

+> 1. DeletPartValidator.java, was not being used so I deleted that class